ElbekJK/microringlib/README.md

 MicroringLib is intentionally lightweight and physically interpretable.
 Current limitations include:

-- scalar effective-index approximation
+- scalar effective-index approximation in reduced/fast models
 - no built-in full-vector eigenmode solver
 - coupling coefficients are user-specified rather than geometry-derived
 - nonlinear and quantum modules are reduced models
-- no calibrated full Lugiato–Lefever comb solver yet
+- no calibrated full Lugiato-Lefever comb solver yet
 - material database wrappers depend on optional external packages

 For high-fidelity electromagnetic design, use MicroringLib alongside tools such as Meep, Tidy3D, Lumerical, gdsfactory, SAX, or Simphony.